 Most non-basic dishwashers nowadays come with multiple different wash cycles, depending on how heavy your load is, the time of day and whether you’re looking to save on your energy bill.
 The two-most common cycles are eco-mode and half-load cycles.
 There are more advanced ones, like the drying cycle, which dries your dishes before the load finishes, which can be found in higher-end models.
 A lot of people tend to end up using just one or two of the different cycles on offer, so don’t make the mistake of thinking more wash cycles = better for you.
 Find ones that you think you’ll end up using a lot.

-A lot of appliances now also come with a delayed start option, which as you might imagine, allows you to set a time for your dishwasher to begin its cycle.
-A lot of people tend to set their start time to the middle of the night when electricity rates are cheaper, or while they’re at work so they don’t get irritated by the noise, which leads us into the final feature you should be wary of.
+A lot of appliances now come with a delayed start option.
+This allows you to set a time for your dishwasher to begin its cycle.
+A lot of people tend to set their start time to the middle of the night, when electricity rates can be cheaper, or while they’re at work, so they don’t get irritated by the noise, which leads us into the final feature you should be wary of …

 This one is self-explanatory: nobody likes the noises that kitchen appliances make, so you should always check the noise levels of your chosen dishwasher before buying it.
-Most models will have information on their noise levels available somewhere, be it on the dishwasher itself or on their web site.
-If they don’t, check out some customer feedback to make sure your dishwasher won’t keep you awake in the night!
+Most models will have information on their noise levels available somewhere, be it on the dishwasher itself or on a website.
+If they don’t, check out some customer feedback to make sure your dishwasher won’t keep you awake at night!

 - Waste water drainage

-If you’re already knowledgeable about the installation process and are confident in your abilities, then by all means do it yourself – if you know what you’re doing, then you can save on the installation fee.
-If not, then it is best to leave it to a professional.
-Most plumbers offer dishwasher installation services and while paying someone to install your appliance can be a little pricey, it also ensures the job is done quickly and without any hassle.
+If you are confident in your plumbing skills, then by all means save yourself some money and DIY.
+However, if not, then it’s best to leave it to a professional.
+Most plumbers offer dishwasher installation services.
+And while paying someone to install your appliance can be a little pricey, it also ensures the job is done quickly and without any hassle.

 These are the most commonly installed dishwashers.
-They are installed in a specifically designed place (usually under a kitchen bench) and cannot be moved due to being permanently being connected to the plumbing and power supply.
+They are installed in a specifically designed place, usually under a kitchen bench.

-A semi-integrated dishwasher displays the control panels at the top of the dishwasher, while the body of the dishwasher blends in with the rest of the kitchen.
-They are mainly used for aesthetic reasons, and as a result, are also more difficult and costly to install.
+A semi-integrated dishwasher displays the control panels at the top of the dishwasher, while the body of the dishwasher blends in with the kitchen cabinetry.
+They are mainly used for aesthetic reasons and, as a result, are also more difficult and costly to install.